WHO SUPPORTS WHOM? Some

 must live out of the pockets of someone who does.
 Thus it has always been.

-Fifth graders could absorb this fact in one forty-minute class.
+Fourth or fifth graders could absorb this fact in one forty-minute

 It's doubtful, however, the subject will ever come up in a public